Cape Town, Sabi Sands Private Game Reserve, Robben Island, Johannesburg

 As the plateau of Table Mountain becomes visible outside the window, you will know that you are nearly at your final destination: Cape Town.
 Upon touching down in this famous city, you need only collect your baggage before you meet your driver.
-Together you will drive past the picturesque University of Cape Town and towards the Victoria and Alfred Waterfront where the One&Only Cape Town is located.
+Together you will drive past the picturesque University of Cape Town and towards the Victoria and Alfred Waterfront where your hotel is located.
 Champagne and a warm hand towel will instantly refresh you as you check in, reinvigorating your senses after a long day of travel.

 The following two days in Cape Town will ultimately be yours to design.
 For families that prefer structured activities, we will gladly organize private tours of favorite areas, while others may prefer some freedom to explore.
 The following are some of our recommendations for destinations and activities for teenage-filled families.